<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=231787&amp;fmt=gif">

 • Compliance check: When services are identified and purchased, the system verifies that they conform with the company's predefined travel regulations.
 In addition, it applies to any current company-specific pricing and rebate arrangements.

 • Booking approval: The trip itinerary is sent to the relevant management for approval.
-TExpense reporting: The business traveler finalizes his or her travel expense report after the trip, including all required documentation and details.
+Expense reporting: The business traveler finalizes his or her travel expense report after the trip, including all required documentation and details.
 In certain T&E software systems, the business traveler will gather data in real time via a smartphone application or a corporate card.

 • Policy enforcement: The framework uses all legislative and company-specific standards from the software's policy section and verifies the entries' conformity with these specifications.